ShamSinha/Image-Recognition-Website/README.md

                                 include_top = False, # Leave out the last fully connected layer weights = 'imagenet')

-3. Add modified softmax layer of 30 classes
+3. Add the modified softmax layer which have size equal to number of classes

         classes  = 30    # in our case